beep-projects/SystaPi/README.md

 # SystaPi, SystaREST and STouchREST

 **SystaPi** provides a REST API for communication with [Paradigma SystaComfort](https://www.paradigma.de/produkte/regelungen/systacomfortll/) units.
 The goal of this project is to make the Paradigma system compatible with every home automation system that supports REST APIs.
 The project contains an installation script to setup a Raspberry Pi as SystaPi for running the SystaREST server.
 The server is running two services, SystaRESTAPI for reading values from the Sytsa Comfort unit and STouchRESTAPI for writing to the Systa Comfort, e.g. selecting the operation mode.
-**Note:** The communication protocols use by the Systa Comfort unit are not publicly available!
-Everything here is based on [reverse engineering](resources/protocols.md) and will only work for systems that are used by contributors. **Please contribute information from your system!**
+**Important Note:** The communication protocols use by the Systa Comfort unit are not publicly available!
+Everything here is based on [reverse engineering](resources/protocols.md) and will only work for systems that are used by contributors. **Please [contribute](#contribute) information from your system!**

 This project is inspired by this post on the VDR portal [Heizungssteuerung: Daten auslesen](https://www.vdr-portal.de/forum/index.php?thread/119690-heizungssteuerung-daten-auslesen/) and I also used some information from the [SystaComfortPrometheusExporter](https://github.com/xgcssch/SystaComfortPrometheusExporter).